Sistrurus tergeminus edwardsii: Behavior

 This subspecies is primarily nocturnal, especially during the summer, when the weather is too hot for it to be active, but it can sometimes be found basking.

 Feeding

-The diet of S. c. edwardsii consists primarily of rodents, lizards, and frogs.
+The diet of S. t. edwardsii consists primarily of rodents, lizards, and frogs.

 Venom

 Drop for drop, massasauga venom is more potent than that of many larger species of rattlesnakes, but due to the lower yield (the amount it is capable of delivering in a single bite), its potential for harm is greatly reduced.
 It is not considered to be deadly, but the venom is a powerful cytotoxic venom that can cause swelling, necrosis, damage to the skin, and severe pain.
 Medical treatment should be sought immediately for any venomous snake bite.
 The antivenin CroFab, while not type-specific, can be used to treat severe envenomations from massasaugas.

 Conservation status

 The desert massasauga is listed as a species of concern in Colorado, due to its limited range in the state, and it is protected by Arizona state law.
 It is listed as a sensitive species by the United States Forest Service.
+NatureServe considers the subspecies Vulnerable.